 The United States Department of Education requires that every institution of higher education obtain authorization from each state in which it offers distance education opportunities.
 In August of 2017, the University of Mount Olive was approved by SARA-NC to participate in the National Council for State Authorization Reciprocity Agreement (NC-SARA).
 SARA is an agreement among member states, districts, and territories in the United States, which establishes national standards for interstate offering of postsecondary distance education courses and programs.
 It is intended to standardize the process of offering online courses and programs by postsecondary institutions located in states other than the state in which the enrolled student(s) are residing.

 Programs at UMO leading to professional licensure include Teacher Licensure program.
-For additional information about this program, including contact information, please visit the appropriate website page using the link below or contact the Education Division Chair:
+For additional information about this program, please visit the website page using the link below or contact the Education Division Chair:

 The University of Mount Olive provides several means by which student complaints and grievances may be addressed.
 In all cases, students are advised to put their concerns in writing and carefully document the events that led to the complaint or grievance.
 To the extent possible, students should seek a resolution of such matters through the institution’s complaint procedure before involving others.

 All students attending the University of Mount Olive, including students who reside outside the State of North Carolina, who desire to resolve a complaint, grievance, or concern, are encouraged to follow established procedures outlined in the University of Mount Olive Student Complaint Policy.
 This policy includes a chart of UMO representatives by office to provide students with the appropriate contact (p.
 2) and a list of the complaint process procedure (p.
 4).

 If you are unsure about the appropriate point of contact you may consult with:

 Office of the Vice President for Student Affairs

 The University of Mount Olive is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).